A Complete Guide to Medical Billing and Coding Jobs at Home

 How Much Can I Earn as a Medical Biller & Coder?

 After researching a bit, it looks like the average medical billing salary is around $36,000.
 You can check on Glassdoor for current salary ranges.
+Also, you can check out Indeed's salary estimate for medical billers as well.
+They give an average of $15.30 per hour.

 Medical Transcription Work Can Also be an Option